globocom/secDevLabs/README.md

 ## How secure is my new code?

-After mitigating a vulnerability, you can send a Pull Request using to gently ask secDevLabs community to review your new secure code.
+After mitigating a vulnerability, you can send a Pull Request to gently ask secDevLabs community to review your new secure code.
 If you're feeling a bit lost, try having a look at [this mitigation solution](https://github.com/globocom/secDevLabs/pull/29), it might help! 🚀

 ##  OWASP Top 10 (2017) apps: